kasperlewau/base62/README.md

 # base62
-> Package base62 converts integers into byteslices of base62 data and back again.
+> converts ints to byteslices/strings of base62 data and back again.

 ## install
 ```sh